Grilled Pork Tenderloin

 This post may contain affiliate links.
 See my disclosure policy.

-This grilled pork tenderloin is marinated with a handful of pantry staples but yields the most juicy, moist, and tender meat ever!
-Ready in under 15 minutes.
+This grilled pork tenderloin is marinated with a handful of pantry staples, but it yields the most juicy, moist, and tender meat ever.
+It’s ready in under 15 minutes.

 Table of Contents

 • Pork tenderloin.
 Not pork loin!
 Opt for a thick cut with minimal marbling and no silver skin.
-I prefer to get my pork from a butcher, but mainstream grocery stores should stock it too.
+I prefer to get my pork from a butcher, but mainstream grocery stores should also stock it.

 • Lemon juice.
 Freshly squeezed.